 Keep Baby Cool.

-Here are some ways you can keep your little ones cool during hot summer days.
+Here are some ways you can keep your little ones cool during hot summertime play days.

 - Shade.
 Be sure there’s plenty of shade around.
 The best option is for your child is to alternate between sunshine and shade.
 Some sunlight is healthy for baby to create vitamin D in his system to grow strong bones.